iv4xr-project/JLabGym/README.md

 System.out.println("The button is turned-on:" + isOn) ;
 ```

 **Moving the agent.** Below we show how you can move the agent towards a certain destination.
-You can do this by invoking the method `move(p1,p2)` from the environment; `p1` is the agent current position, and `p2` is the destination.
+You can do this by invoking the method `moveToward(p1,p2)` from the environment; `p1` is the agent current position, and `p2` is the destination.
 This will move the agent in a straight line towards `p2`.
-Note that the agent is bounded by its movement speed, so it cannot reach `p2` in a single `move` if `p2` is far.
-Also, `move` assumes that the line segment it tries to move the agent is free from obstacle.
+Note that the agent is bounded by its movement speed, so it cannot reach `p2` in a single `moveToward` if `p2` is far.
+Also, `moveToward` assumes that the line segment it tries to move the agent is free from obstacle.
 For example, the agent cannot move through a wall.

 ```java
 Vec3 destination = new Vec3(1.5f,0,4f) // (x,y,z) position with y on the vertical axis.